kyma-project/kyma/docs/01-overview/telemetry/telemetry-03-traces.md

 System-related spans reported by Istio are filtered out without the opt-out option.
 Here are a few examples of such spans:
 - `/healtz` endpoint of a component deployed in the `kyma-system` Namespace
 - `/metrics` endpoint of a component deployed in the `kyma-system` Namespace
-- All outgoing spans reported by Grafana and Jaeger
+- All outgoing spans reported by Grafana
-- All spans related to Fluent Bit and Loki communication

 ## Frequently Asked Questions